chrisvxd/og-impact/README.md

 <img style="margin-bottom: 16px;" src="https://ogi.sh/preview?title=Hello%20World&ghbust=2" width=400 />

 When the page is shared, Facebook will show the image at https://ogi.sh?title=Hello%20World.
-For Twitter, add `<meta property="twitter:image" />`.
+For Twitter, see our [recommended meta tags](#recommended-meta-tags).

 Try changing the background via the `unsplashId` param: